Fate/strange Fake: Anime

 An official animated promotional video was released on December 31, 2019, it was animated by A-1 Pictures and uses the song "Belong" by Hiroyuki Sawano.

-An anime television film adaptation was announced during the Aniplex Online Fest 2022 event on September 24, 2022.
+An anime television special adaptation was announced during the Aniplex Online Fest 2022 event in September 2022.
 Titled Fate/strange Fake: Whispers of Dawn, it is produced by A-1 Pictures and directed by Shun Enokido and Takahito Sakazume, with scripts written by Daisuke Ōhigashi, character designs by Yūkei Yamada, and music composed by Hiroyuki Sawano.
 It was originally set to air on December 31, 2022, during the annual Fate Project New Year's Eve TV Special, but was later delayed due to production issues.
-The film is set to premiere in Q3 2023.
-The theme song is "FAKEit" by SawanoHiroyuki[nZk]:Laco.
-Aniplex of America has licensed the special.
+The film premiered on July 2, 2023 on Tokyo MX and BS11, following its world premiere in Los Angeles at Anime Expo.
+The theme song is "FAKEit", performed by SawanoHiroyuki[nZk]:Laco.
+Aniplex of America licensed the special.

+During their panel at Anime Expo 2023, an anime television series adaptation was announced.
+The main staff members from the television film are reprising their roles.
+The first episode aired during the annual Fate Project New Year's Eve TV Special on December 31, 2024, though it had a live broadcast at the Fate 20th Anniversary Showcase in Hollywood on November 23, 2024.
+Later episodes starting from the second episode were originally set to premiere in 2025, but were later delayed and will eventually premiere on January 3, 2026.
+The opening theme song is "Provant", performed by SawanoHiroyuki[nZk]:Jean-Ken Johnny and Takuma.
+Crunchyroll has licensed the series for streaming.